ihreapotheken/IA-SDK-iOS/Docs/Screens/IAPharmacyScreen.md

 - Module: `IAPharmacy`
 - Dependencies:
   - Pharmacy Identifier: from the prerequisites flow.
-  - Cart: displays a cart button for navigating to the checkout flow.
+  - `IAOrdering`: displays a cart button for navigating to the checkout flow.

 ## Signature
 ```swift